imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

 ### A note about the logs

-By starting the REPLICA controller, MIDDLE-WAREs and the NFs, they build a log file containing a simplified details about what is happening inside them.
+By starting the REPLICA controller, MIDDLE-WAREs, and the NFs, they build a log file containing simplified details about what is happening inside them.
 An external copy of the data for each published variable and for each received publish can be found there to trace the correctness of the algorithm.